 Oh, the horror.

-The tasks involved in actually setting up a CRM system are usually a stretch from the core competencies of most classically trained marketing people.
+The tasks involved in actually setting up a CRM system are usually a stretch from the competencies of most classically trained marketing people.

 How to you set up forms for data capture?